wombleton/gitlaw-nz/acts/E/Energy Resources Levy Act 1976.md

     provided that no such rate may be increased under this subsection to such an extent that it would exceed the rate specified in that subsection (2).

-    (2) Every Order in Council made under this section and laid before Parliament in any session pursuant to the [Regulations (Disallowance) Act 1989][52] shall---
+    (2) An Order in Council made under this section and presented to the House of Representatives under [section 41][52] of the Legislation Act 2012 in any session expires as follows:

-    *   (a) where the Order in Council is made on or before 30 June in any calendar year, expire on the close of the last day of that session except so far as it is expressly validated or confirmed by an Act of the Parliament of New Zealand passed during that session; and
+    *   (a) if the Order in Council is made on or before 30 June in any calendar year, it expires on the close of the last day of that session except so far as it is expressly validated or confirmed by an Act passed during that session:

-    *   (b) where the Order in Council is made on or after 1 July in any calendar year, expire on the close of the last day of the session of Parliament in the following calendar year except so far as it is expressly validated or confirmed by an Act of the Parliament of New Zealand passed during that session or the preceding session.
+    *   (b) if the Order in Council is made on or after 1 July in any calendar year, it expires on the close of the last day of the session of Parliament in the following calendar year except so far as it is expressly validated or confirmed by an Act passed during that session or the preceding session.

     (3) If any Order in Council or any provision of any Order in Council expires by virtue of subsection (2), the rate or rates of levy altered by that Order in Council or provision shall, from the expiry of that Order in Council or provision and until it is or they are again altered, be the same as it was or they were immediately before that Order in Council or provision came into force.

-    Section 5(2): amended, on 19 December 1989, pursuant to [section 11][53] of the Regulations (Disallowance) Act 1989 (1989 No 143).
+    Section 5(2): replaced, on 5 August 2013, by [section 77(3)][53] of the Legislation Act 2012 (2012 No 119).

-    Section 5(2)(a): amended, on 1 January 1987, pursuant to [section 29(2)][54] of the Constitution Act 1986 (1986 No 114).

-    Section 5(2)(b): amended, on 1 January 1987, pursuant to [section 29(2)][54] of the Constitution Act 1986 (1986 No 114).

 ##### 6 Exemptions from levy